arsamme/flutter-dialogs/README.md

 ```

 ### ZoomDialog
-Is a dialog that you can zoom on it, you can zoom all type of widget on this dialog, simplye write this code and boom, there you go!
+Is a dialog that you can zoom on it, you can zoom all type of widget on this dialog, simply write this code and boom, there you go!

 ``` dart